The Bankrate promise

 - Damage caused by pests: Because it is your landlord’s responsibility to maintain your rental home or apartment building, pest damage, even to your personal belongings, is usually excluded from a renter’s insurance policy.
 If your landlord is found negligible for allowing a pest infestation, the liability on their landlord insurance policy should cover your damages.

 - Damage to or the theft of your vehicle: To get coverage for your vehicle, you need to have auto insurance.
-Your car is never covered under a renters insurance policy.
+Your personal belongings may be covered under your renters policy if they are stolen, but the car itself or any damage to it is never covered under a renters insurance policy.

 - Your roommate’s belongings: Unless you and your roommate have a joint policy where you are both listed as named insureds, your roommate’s belongings are not covered under your renters insurance policy.